Society for Classical Studies Placement Service Data and Analysis (2019-2020)

-You can use for personal analysis the data in the Excel documents that accompany this report and from the mid-term data gathered last March.
-All data used in this report were downloaded on Monday, July 1st, 2019.
+You can use for personal analysis the data in the Excel documents that accompany this report and from the midterm data gathered last March.
+All data used in this report were downloaded on Monday, July 13th, 2020.
 Confidential information has been removed, and some data analysis that requires the use of confidential information has been presented in this report, but the raw data are not supplied to the report’s audience.
-This includes – but is not limited to – information from both this and the mid-term Placement report, such as the maximum number of interviews by one person at the annual meeting (3) or the average short list size for institutions (9).
+This includes – but is not limited to – information from both this and the mid-term Placement report.

 Any and all questions, comments, and concerns about this data should be addressed to email@example.com.

-In sum, there were 149 job advertisements on the Placement Service this year; this number does not account for the number of jobs that were canceled due to COVID-19, a number that we are still unable to verify from all institutions.
-These were placed by 118 institutions, departments, organizations, and programs.
+In sum, there were 135 job advertisements on the Placement Service this year; this number does not account for the number of jobs that were canceled due to COVID-19, a number that we are still unable to verify from all institutions.
+These were placed by 98 institutions, departments, organizations, and programs.

-The figure of 149 job advertisements compares to the following years as such: 145 in 2017-2018, 146 in 2016-2017, 140 in 2015-2016.
+The figure of 135 job advertisements compares to the following years as such: 149 in 2018-2019, 145 in 2017-2018, 146 in 2016-2017, 140 in 2015-2016.
 Do note that the number of advertisements placed on the Placement Service does not equate to the number of jobs available.
 Occasionally a single job ad will list multiple job openings.
 A final note on the raw jobs numbers: Before COVID-19 we were, I believe, on track to exceed the number of jobs posted from this past year, making it one of the most productive years on the market since 2015.
 It was clear, however, that this would be at the expense of the Tenure-track:Contingent jobs ratio, which would have assuredly dropped as opposed to the favorable 8% increase it experienced (see paragraph below).

 For the past two years, we have noted the terms for job “Rank” (e.g. “Assistant Professor,” “Associate Professor,” etc.) no longer track consistently with the classification of that job as being tenure-track or contingent.
 Since the “Other” rank is the second-most used this year (25% of all jobs, second only to “Assistant Professor”), we decided to present the data for "Type" in the paragraph below rather than the data for "Rank."

-Overall, 62% of all jobs placed on the Service this year were considered contingent, meaning they are classified by the hiring institution as non-tenure track, adjunct, or part-time positions.
-This compares to 57% in 2017-2018 and 62% in academic year 2016-2017.
-32% of jobs were tenured or tenure-track, down 4% from the previous year and in-line with 2016-2017, and the remaining 6% were classified as “Open” and included jobs outside of the classroom.
+Overall, 54% of all jobs placed on the Service this year were considered contingent, meaning they are classified by the hiring institution as non-tenure track, adjunct, or part-time positions.
+This compares to 62% in 2018-2019, 57% in 2017-2018 and 62% in academic year 2016-2017.
+40% of jobs were tenured or tenure-track, up 8% from last year.
 As in previous years, there is no classification for non-tenure track positions that could turn into a tenure-track position, though some advertisements stated this possibility explicitly in the body of the ad.

 Job specialty – or the stated main research focus of the ideal candidate – shifted somewhat this year.
-“Generalist” applies to the plurality of job ads on the service this year (40%), followed by Roman History (6%), with the rest more or less evenly distributed among the remainder of the job specialties.
+“Generalist” applies to the plurality of job ads on the service this year (47%), followed by Greek History (4%), with the rest more or less evenly distributed among the remainder of the job specialties.